-Today's review sees Nate Chazan falling pretty hard for Joe Kessler's Windowpane.
+Today's review sees Helen Chazan falling pretty hard for Joe Kessler's Windowpane.

 Windowpane, Joe Kessler’s debut graphic novel from Breakdown Press, collects four stories from the one-man anthology of the same name.
 However, rather than taking the form of a compilation for those who missed the single issues, the stories in Windowpane are deliberately arranged to speak to each other and continue into a larger thematic story, at once aesthetic and humane.
 As in James Joyce’s Dubliners, the disparate people in Kessler’s world constitute a grander narrative from youth to maturity.
 Kessler explores perspectives on experiences from different angles to attain a profound insight.

 While I do wonder what sort of long term damage Douglas Wolk is doing to himself via his All The Marvels project, his struggle continues to bear some pretty ridiculous fruit.

 Bleeding Cool picked up on the comics connections that Variety ignored in a story about Chris Fenton, one of those ancillary parasites who put in time at various comics companies trying to squirt movie deals out of whatever intellectual properties haven't already been beaten to death.
 Allegedly put in time.
 I hope he wins all the money in the world, i'm sure he'll use it for something really cool.